 The following tables present the amounts previously reported and a reconciliation to the restated amounts reported on the restated Consolidated Balance Sheets as of December 31, 2022, and December 31, 2021, and the restated Consolidated Statements of Comprehensive Income (Loss), the restated Consolidated Statements of Stockholders' Equity and the restated Consolidated Statements of Cash Flows for the years ended December 31, 2022, and December 31, 2021.
-The amounts as previously reported for the years ended December 31, 2022, and December 31, 2021.
-The amounts as previously reported for the years ended December 31, 2022, originally filed on February 16, 2023.
+The amounts as previously reported for the years ended December 31, 2022, and December 31, 2021, were derived from our Annual Report on Form 10-K for the year ended December 31, 2022, originally filed on February 16, 2023.